ffrappo/code-narrator-turbo/docs/src/config/ICodeNarratorConfig.ts.md

 - `project_name: string`: The name of the project.
 - `repository_url: string`: The URL of the project's repository.
 - `project_file: string`: The main project file.
-- `config_files: string[]`: An array of configuration file paths, e.g., for code-narrator, "code-narrator.config.ts" is the app config file.
+- `config_files: string[]`: An array of configuration file paths, e.g., for code-narrator-turbo, "code-narrator-turbo.config.ts" is the app config file.
 - `entry_file: string`: The entry point file of the project.
 - `cli_file: string`: The command-line interface file of the project.
 - `project_path: string`: The path to the project folder.